Impakter

 Distilled, the principles encompass the following ideas:

-With these principles in mind, the High Seas Treaty goes on to outline how ocean preservation will be carried out at the national and international level, with the four main takeaways being:
+With these principles in mind, the High Seas Treaty goes on to outline how ocean preservation will be carried out at the national and international level, with four of the main takeaways being:

 Scientific equity